xdd44-utopia/HCI_Extruding/README.md

 - Fourth line rotation quaternion
 - Fifth line scale

+Highlight (From server to client):
+- First line "Highlight"
+- Second line "Object" or "Face"
+- Third line $n$ for nth object OR $nv$ for $nv$ vertices
+- Followed by one line of vertices separated by comma
+- Fourth line $nt$ for $nt$ triangle indices
+- Followed by one line of indices separated by comma

 Face Track (From server to client):
 - First line "Face"
 - Second Line Vector3